 A closer look at these certificates show something interesting: all 113 are device certificates, apparently devices with weak cryptographic random number generators.
 If they had cryptographic random number generators that functioned correctly, we would certainly not find any collisions at all in a small data set of ~500.000.
 However we found 113, which is statistically very close to impossible unless the devices suffer from grave weaknesses in their PRNG’s.

 If you use TLS, you must use good practices.
 We have found that approximately half of TLS users do not use it properly.
 A very small, but very significant percentage of public 1024-bit RSA keys can be cracked, showing that devices do not all have secure certificates.
 We do not know yet exactly which devices are affected and are contacting the vendors at this time.

 We will publish an update and whitepaper when we have researched this issue a bit more and received response from vendors and affected Dutch organisations.

 3. We excluded the large DSL and Fiber home ranges of KPN, Ziggo and others because they relate to private individuals.

-Would you like to stay up to date with the latest insights?
-Ralph Moonen, Technical Director at Secura, will provide a keynote during the Black Hat Sessions on 14 June 2018.
-He will present recent research that Secura performed regarding several topics, including the security of SSL certificates in the Netherlands, and the security of 4G voice communication (Voice-over-LTE, or VoLTE).
-We have discovered weaknesses in certain widely used devices and 4G-networks and will provide you with new insights into the risks.
-More information and registration: http://www.blackhatsessions.com/
+Ralph Moonen, Technical Director at Secura, gave a keynote during the Black Hat Sessions on14 June 2018.
+He presented recent research that Secura performed regarding several topics, including the security of SSL certificates in the Netherlands, and the security of 4G voice communication (Voice-over-LTE, or VoLTE).
+Click here for a brief report and the recording of Ralph's keynote.